• Santé et bien-être

 Not Drinking Enough Water: Risks, Symptoms, and Solutions

 Hydration is too often neglected in our daily lives, even though the consequences of dehydration are numerous.
 The proper functioning of your body depends on sufficient hydration .
 That's why not drinking enough water can be dangerous.
-In this article, we'll look at the signs and risks of dehydration and how to avoid it!
+In this article, we'll look at the signs and risks of dehydration and see how to avoid it!

 1. Why is it essential to stay well hydrated?